jflinchbaugh/kd3ee/content/post/2024-04-17-sparc-elmer-night.md

 I visited the K3IR tower site
 for their _Elmer Night_.
-People were configuring cameras;
-testing an ultra-portable FT8 setup:
+People were configuring cameras and testing an ultra-portable FT8 setup:
 - truSDX radio
 - ft8cn on a phone
 - very lightweight wire antenna and transformer kit